-Self Managed Super Fund: Is it right for you?
+Self-Managed Super Fund: Is it right for you?

-Self managed super funds (SMSFs) can provide you with control of your retirement savings, investment flexibility, tax efficiencies and cost advantages in some cases.
-However, it is not for everyone and you should carefully consider whether it is appropriate before starting one.
+A self-managed super fund (SMSF) can provide you with control of your retirement savings, investment flexibility, tax efficiencies and cost advantages in some cases.
+However, it is not for everyone, and you should carefully consider whether it is appropriate before starting one.